-While you can roughly chop your mushrooms I’ve opted to grate them in the food processor, which results in delicious little strips of mushroom that become so juicy and tender when cooked down for an hour in this richly spiced sauce with black beans.
+While you can roughly chop your mushrooms, I've opted to grate them in the food processor, which results in delicious little strips of mushroom that become juicy and tender when cooked down for an hour in this richly spiced sauce.

-In my opinion, the lime cashew cream is a must have with this chili as it adds a lovely zesty freshness to the rich sauce.
-If you can handle dairy use sour cream and add a squeeze of lime.
+In my opinion, the lime cashew cream is a must-have with this chili, as it adds a lovely zesty freshness to the rich sauce.
+If you can handle dairy, feel free to use sour cream and add a squeeze of lime.

 - 2 tbs olive oil

-- 1 small red capsicum (red bell pepper), diced
+- 1 small red capsicum diced, red bell pepper

 - 2 tbs ground cumin